Joe millionaire’s retirement income plan

-A year ago I wrote about Joe and his retirement income plan suitable for a 65 year old senior with a conservative investment focus.
-Joe has split his investments up five ways.
+A year ago I wrote about Joe and his retirement income plan suitable for a 65-year-old senior with a conservative investment focus.
+Joe has split his investments up to five ways.

-First, he took 20% and invested into one and five year GICs.
-The barbell approach as it is referred to, is to invest half into short term investments and half into long term investments.
+First, he took 20% and invested in one and five years of GICs.
+The barbell approach as it is referred to is to invest half into short term investments and a half into long term investments.
 This takes advantage of averaging the interest rates.

-The next 40% was invested into fixed income.
-This consisted of a portfolio of bonds and bond funds including government bonds, real return bonds, high yield bonds and preferred shares.
+The next 40% was invested in fixed income.
+This consisted of a portfolio of bonds and bond funds including government bonds, real return bonds, high yield bonds, and preferred shares.

 Joe liked the consistency of his fixed income portfolio and safety of GICs since he has about 60% overall invested into conservative and less choppy (volatile) investments.

 The next 20% was into income trust funds.
-Funds that invest into income generating investments to give a monthly income.
-These consist of oil and gas, resource trusts, real estate and business trusts.
+Funds that invest in income-generating investments to give a monthly income.
+These consist of oil and gas, resource trusts, real estate, and business trusts.

-Joe likes that fact that the income is less taxing than interest income and the strong oil and gas price and rise in real estate has helped offset inflation.
+Joe likes the fact that the income is less taxing than interest income and the strong oil and gas price and rise in real estate has helped offset inflation.

-The final 20% was also to produce income by investing into dividend income pooled funds.
-These are stock funds that invest in strong dividend paying companies.
-The dividend payout also gives Joe additional monthly income.
+The final 20% was also to produce income by investing in dividend income pooled funds.
+These are stock funds that invest in strong dividend-paying companies.
+The dividend payout also gives Joe an additional monthly income.

 He is comfortable with the diversification into five asset areas.
 That way he can see where his income will be generated from, the specific dollar amounts of cash flow coming in, and what he can typically expect from each asset class.